Who can study abroad?

 What happens after I’ve applied?

-After the application deadline, the study abroad coordinator along with any relevant departmental faculty/staff review all of the applications to determine whether or not to accept a student for their chosen program.
+After the application deadline, the study abroad coordinator, along with any relevant departmental faculty/staff, review all of the applications to determine whether or not to accept a student to their chosen program.
 Students receive official notice of this decision via e-mail.
-If accepted, the e-mail will contain important information about next steps, such as how to commit or decline their participation in the program, and expectations as the student prepares to go abroad.
-This information will likely include any post-decision forms and requirements, any orientations or class meetings that the student is required to attend prior to departure, and any other relevant details.
-It is important to make note of any post-acceptance requirements as failure to meet those expectations can jeopardize a student’s participation in the program.
+If accepted, the e-mail will contain important information about next steps, such as how to commit or decline their participation in the program, and expectations as students prepare to go abroad.
+This information will likely include post-decision forms, any orientations or class meetings that the student is required to attend prior to departure, an online quiz and any other relevant details.
+It is important to make note of any post-acceptance requirements, as failure to meet those expectations can jeopardize students’ participation in the program.

 How much will studying abroad cost?

 Costs vary depending on program type and length.
 Students on exchange programs pay for UWM tuition, room and board while abroad, international airfare, and any incidental expenses.
-Students on non-exchange, study abroad programs will pay a program fee instead of UWM tuition and may also be charged for room and board while abroad.
-Each short-term study abroad program participant, on the other hand, pays an equal share of the total cost of the program.
+Students on non-exchange study abroad programs will pay a program fee instead of UWM tuition and may also be charged for room and board while abroad.
+Each faculty-led study abroad program participant, on the other hand, pays an equal share of the total cost of the program.
+Visit the Program Types

 How do I make payments?

-As part of the initial application, students make one payment, the deposit, directly to the CIE Study Abroad Office.
-This payment can be made online via credit or debit card, or in person using personal check or money order.
-After being accepted to the program, the CIE Study Abroad Office posts the remaining fees to students’ UWM PAWS accounts.
+As part of the initial application, students make one payment, the application fee, directly to CIE.
+This payment can be made online via credit or debit card, or in person using a personal check or money order.
+After being accepted to the program, the CIE Study Abroad team posts the program fees to students’ UWM PAWS accounts.
 Students then work through the Cashier’s Office to make payments just as they normally would for their tuition and fees on campus.
 Please visit the Cashier’s Office website

 Can I apply my normal financial aid and scholarships to study abroad?